Alfred the Great: Wantage

-A statue of Alfred the Great, situated in the Wantage market place, was sculpted by Count Gleichen, a relative of Queen Victoria, and unveiled on 14 July 1877 by the Prince and Princess of Wales.
+A statue of Alfred, situated in the Wantage market place, was sculpted by Count Gleichen, a relative of Queen Victoria, and unveiled on 14 July 1877 by the Prince and the Princess of Wales.
 The statue was vandalised on New Year's Eve 2007, losing part of its right arm and axe.
 After the arm and axe were replaced, the statue was again vandalised on Christmas Eve 2008, losing its axe.

 Winchester

-A bronze statue of Alfred the Great stands at the eastern end of The Broadway, close to the site of Winchester's medieval East Gate.
+A bronze statue of Alfred stands at the eastern end of The Broadway, close to the site of Winchester's medieval East Gate.
 The statue was designed by Hamo Thornycroft, cast in bronze by Singer & Sons of Frome and erected in 1899 to mark one thousand years since Alfred's death.
-The statue is placed on a pedestal consisting of two immense blocks of grey Cornish granite.
+It is placed on a pedestal consisting of two immense blocks of grey Cornish granite.

-Alfred University, New York
+Alfred University

-The centerpiece of Alfred University's quad is a bronze statue of the king, created in 1990 by then-professor William Underhill.
-It features the king as a young man, holding a shield in his left hand and an open book in his right.
+The centrepiece of the quad of Alfred University in Alfred, New York, United States, is a bronze statue of the King, created in 1990 by William Underhill, who was then a professor at the university.
+It depicts Alfred as a young man, holding a shield in his left hand and an open book in his right.

-Cleveland, Ohio
+Cleveland

-A marble statue of Alfred the Great stands on the North side of the Cuyahoga County Courthouse in Cleveland, Ohio.
+A marble statue of Alfred stands on the North side of the Cuyahoga County Courthouse in Cleveland, Ohio, United States.
 It was sculpted by Isidore Konti in 1910.